 There are 2 hard problems in computer science: cache invalidation, naming things, and off-by-1 errors. -- Leon Bambrick

-A Kubernetes Service is an object which describe how to access your applications.
+A Kubernetes Service is an object which describes how to access your applications.
 You can think of a Service a bit like a DNS name, a firewall rule, and a load balancer all in-one - because it is!
 Services "select" applications to point at via their

 selector tag - you'll notice this matches our definition on the DeploymentIn Kubernetes, a Deployment is an object which describes how an application is deployed.
 A Deployment defines the images to launch, how to configure them, and how they should be deployedRead More... example page.